Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 `[42] Revenue After Steam Fees` — Our revenue after the Steam fee.

-`[43] Total Revenue After Steam Fees` — Our ongoing revenue after all losses and fees including this month.
+`[43] Total Revenue After Steam Fees` — Our ongoing revenue after all losses and fees, including this month.

 ### Spends on development